 Impact

-The kernel contains a flaw in the AMD XDNA acceleration layer where the command header field that counts payload items is not properly bounded against the size of the remaining buffer.
-This omission can lead to an out‑of‑bounds write that corrupts adjacent memory.
-An attacker who can supply malicious commands to the driver could therefore overwrite kernel data structures, potentially escalating privileges or causing system instability.
-This vulnerability directly manifests as a classic buffer overrun, classified as CWE‑787.
+The Linux kernel contains a flaw in the AMD XDNA acceleration module where the command header field that counts payload items is not bounded against the remaining buffer size.
+This omission can cause an out-of-bounds write that corrupts adjacent kernel memory.
+An attacker who can supply malicious commands to the driver could overwrite critical data structures, potentially leading to privilege escalation or system instability.
+The type of weakness is a classic buffer overflow (CWE-787).
+The likely attack vector is an attacker with the ability to send crafted commands to the AMD XDNA driver; this is inferred from the description of the vulnerable code path.

 Affected Systems